servo/servo.org/_posts/2026-02-03-january-in-servo.md

 Similarly, our **WebDriver server** is also maturing.
 Evaluating a synchronous script that returns a Promise will wait until that promise settles (@yezhizhen, #41823).
 `touchmove` events are sent for pointer actions when a button is pressed (@yezhizhen, #41801), and `touchcancel` events for canceled pointer action items (@yezhizhen, #41937).
+Finally, any pointer actions that would trigger duplicate `mousemove` events are silently discarded (@mrobinson, #42034).

 The [`Element Clear`](https://w3c.github.io/webdriver/#element-clear) API now tests whether the element is interactable (@yezhizhen, #42124).
 A null script execution timeout value will never trigger a timeout (@yezhizhen, #42184), and synthesized `pointermove` events have a consistent `pointerId` value (@yezhizhen, #41726).